GoogleCloudPlatform/terraform-google-secured-data-warehouse-onprem-ingest/README.md

 - Regulatory and compliance approval from external auditors.

-The Terraform configurations in this repository provide customers with an opinionated architecture that incorporates and documents best practices for a performant and scalable design, combined with security by default for control, logging and evidence generation.
+The Terraform configurations in this repository provide customers with an opinionated architecture that incorporates and documents best practices for importing data into BigQuery from an external network such as an on-premises environment, performant and scalable design, combined with security by default for control, logging and evidence generation.
 It can be simply deployed by customers through a Terraform workflow.

+In this blueprint, you do the following:

+- Encrypt your source data that's located outside of Google Cloud (for example, in an on-premises environment) and import it into BigQuery.
+- Configure controls that help secure access to confidential data.
+- Configure controls that help secure the data pipeline.
+- Configure an appropriate separation of duties for different personas.
+- Set up appropriate security controls and logging to help protect confidential data.
+- Use data classification, policy tags, dynamic data masking, and column-level encryption to restrict access to specific columns in the data warehouse.

 ## Disclaimer